 Car accidents see you and your loved ones suffer the consequences of someone else’s negligence.
 You don’t have to let irresponsible roadway behavior go unanswered, though.
-If you want to take action against a negligent driver, you can collaborate with a car accident attorney in Lehigh Acres.
+If you want to take action against a negligent driver, you can collaborate with a Lehigh Acres car accident lawyer.

 If you want to take legal action after a car accident, you need to file a car accident claim.
 What’s more, you need to submit a claim and all of its relevant information within Florida’s statute of limitations.
 According to Florida Statutes § 95.11(3)(a), you have four years to establish: